CARA-ch/emed-service-guide/docs/index.md

 Other resources:

+* [EPD by example](https://github.com/ehealthsuisse/EPD-by-example): a repository of sample transactions, including documents and patients management, authentication etc.
 * IPF: Open eHealth Integration Platform - interfaces for health-care related integration solutions.
 	* [IPF code](https://github.com/oehf/ipf): IPF provides an Apache Camel implementation of pretty much all transactions used in the Swiss EPR.